apache/nuttx/configs/olimex-stm32-p407/README.txt

   zmodem:

     This configuration was used to test the zmodem utilities at apps/system/zmodem.
 Two serial ports are used in this configuration:

       1. USART6 (RS232_1) is the serial console (because it does not support hardware flow control).
+It is configured 115200 8N1.
       2. USART3 (RS232_2) is the zmodem port and does require that hardware flow control be enabled for use.
+It is configured 9600 8N1.

+    On the target these will correspond to /dev/ttyS0 and /dev/ttyS1, respectively.

+    It is possible to configure a system without hardware flow control and using the same USART for both the serial console and for zmodem.
+    However, you would have to take extreme care with buffering and data throughput considerations to assure that there is no Rx data overrun.

     General usage instructions: